JaredScar/ModulateDemodulate/README.md

 a 1 and 0 between data.
 For instance, within one clock pulse, the voltage may change to 2 from a 5, this would indicate a 1 as the voltage changed.
 If the voltage stayed at what it was the last clock cycle, then this is a 0.
-#### Manchester
-The Manchester encoding works similar to the NRZI encoding in regards to having transitions in the middle of a clock cycle, but the Manchester encoding provides at least one transition per bit.
-NRZI only uses a transition in the middle of the clock cycle when there is a 1 value.
-The Manchester encoding makes clock recovery easier.
-#### NRZ
-Now, technically there are two encoding for NRZ.
-That being NRZ unipolar and NRZ bipolar.
-We will be focusing on the former of the two, NRZ unipolar in which changes voltages at the start of a clock cycle to indicate a 1 or 0.
-A 1 is indicated with a high voltage, whilst a 0 is indicated by a low voltage.